ahandrewh teaches IAT-334interface design

 Email rules

-Please allow up to 2 business days for responses.
-We do not provide design critique via email.
-Please arrange a meeting or attend office hours for design critique.
+Please allow up to 2 business days for responses though we will typically reply much sooner.
+We may be able to answer questions about software or code via email or course chat depending on the complexity.
+We do not provide design critique via email or course chat.
+Please arrange a meeting or attend office hours for design critique or complex software or code questions.

 To make our responses faster, please include the following in your email: